pvulakh/warbler/lecture_notes.md

 that process right now.

-There's a reading on aaonline walking you through this process and we'll all push to heroku together, so you'll have all of us to help you with that if you run into any snags.
+There's a reading on aaonline walking you through this process and we'll all push to heroku together after this mini lecture, so you'll have all of us to help you with that if you run into any snags.

 1) go to heroku.com and login